samphilipd/reviewblaster9000/README.md

 - Responsive design courtesy of bootstrap
 - Internationalization (Spanish and English) using i18n-js
 - Dynamic pagination
+- Authentication on the client using simple-ember-auth
+- Authorization on the server API using oauth2
 - A sense of humour